Awesome Las Vegas to Zion National Park Road Trip

 Kolob Canyons is another section of Zion National Park that could be included in a Zion road trip.
 Instead of exiting the interstate at Hurricane, continue north for approximately 25 miles to exit 40.
 This section of Zion has the same red Navajo sandstone canyons as the main park with way less crowds.
 (Map Layer 5)

-Bryce Canyon National Park is another a good addition to a Las Vegas to Zion road trip since it’s so close.
-Bryce Canyon is just 84 miles from Zion National Park and is a fairly straightforward drive.
-Plus, it’s easy to visit and make a big loop and return to I-15 through the Dixie National Forest.
+If you are trying to group national parks together and visit as many as you can at the same time, then Bryce Canyon National Park, just 84 miles, is another a good addition to a Las Vegas to Zion road trip since it’s so close.
+Plus, the park itself is super easy to visit.
+Then you can make a big loop, returning to I-15 through the Dixie National Forest.
 (Map Layer 8)

-And if you want to see Zion and the Grand Canyon at the same time, drive south from Zion and and make a big loop, visiting the Grand Canyon and Sedona then return to Las Vegas or even Phoenix.
-Or you could do that in reverse, starting with the Grand Canyon, around the east side of the park and north to Zion through Kanab.
+And if you want to see Zion National Park and the Grand Canyon at the same time, drive south from Zion and and make a big loop, visiting the South Rim and Sedona before returning to Las Vegas or even Phoenix.
+Or do that route in reverse, starting with the Grand Canyon, around the east side of the park and north to Zion through Kanab.
 (Map Layer 7)

 Final Thoughts About Las Vegas to Zion National Park

 Visiting Zion National Park from Las Vegas is a near perfect road trip itinerary.
-It’s ideal for anyone; families with small children will appreciate it because of its short distance and solo road trippers will enjoy the simplicity, and safety, of driving to Zion.
+It’s ideal for anyone and families with small children will appreciate it because of its short distance.
+Solo road trippers will enjoy the simplicity, and safety, of driving to Zion.

-It’s also simple to return to Las Vegas, or if you have time, continue on a southern Utah national park road trip.
+It’s also simple to make a loop, returning to Las Vegas to fly home.
+Or if you have time, continue on a southern Utah national park road trip.
 You could also end your trip in Salt Lake City and fly from there.
 Honestly, between Nevada and Utah, the possibilities are virtually endless.

 As you adventure and explore, remember to use Leave No Trace principles when visiting national parks, sacred areas and public lands.
-And always leave it better than you found it.
+Always leave things better than you found them.
+If you need help planning a Zion National Park trip or any trip, I’m just a click away.
+Use the form below to contact me send me an email at [email protected].

 See you on the road!